2eIWDoV7j4/ac-infinity-with-meross/Readme.md

 - If AC Infinity data stops updating, regenerate its token by re-saving credentials and restarting.
 - For Meross, ensure UDP/mDNS is not blocked; host networking minimizes issues.
 - Check container logs with `docker compose logs -f homebridge` for plugin errors.
 For automation issues, use `docker compose logs -f automation`.
+- If you see `EACCES` errors creating `/var/lib/homebridge` or `dbus-daemon` permission errors, ensure the Homebridge volume is mounted to `/var/lib/homebridge` (see `docker-compose.yml`) and avoid overriding the container user with `PUID`/`PGID`, which prevents D-Bus from binding.

 ## 9. Security and maintenance